Artifacts of Destruction

 I am energy, radiating in all directions, and below me I sense the sea of possibility.

-My awareness is drawn, again and again, into the world of the artifact.
+My awareness is drawn, again and again, into the world of the artifact, and I struggle to pull my focus back to the simple, slow world, of the box.

 I move into the past, and see a wild surge of energy from the artifact.

-This is the time when the spinning sword was awake.
+I feel the spinning sword awake.

-The energy is only stopped by water.
+The energy spreads unpredictably through air, and across the land, but is stopped by water.

 In the sea of possibility there are an infinite number of universes.